By Suzie Rodriguez

-If you’re thinking of camping this summer and want to nab the best spot, or any spot, you should reserve your campsite today.
+If you’re thinking of camping and want to nab the best spot, or any spot, you should reserve your campsite today.

 Sonoma County Regional Parks' 200-plus campsites on the Sonoma Coast and in Santa Rosa and the Sonoma Valley can be reserved up to one year in advance.
-That means summer campsites can get booked well in advance.
+That means campsites for summer or holidays can get booked well in advance.
 So the earlier you reserve, the better your chance of ending up with a campsite that matches your needs.

-Coastal parks with campgrounds – Doran Beach, Stillwater Cove and Gualala – fill up every weekend in summer.
-There may be availability during the week, but in July, campgrounds are often full even in mid-week, so it's definitely a good idea to book early.
+Traditional campground are available at Doran Beach, Stillwater Cove, Gualala, Westside and Spring Lake, and they tend to fill up every weekend in summer.
+There may be availability during the week, but in July, campgrounds are often full even in mid-week so it's definitely a good idea to book early.

 The 24/7 reservation system makes selecting a site a simple process.
 You enter the dates you intend to camp, as well as the desired campground, and within seconds, a color-coded campground map appears, allowing you to see which sites are available.